Dhanasekar-S/Dhanasekar-S.github.io/publications.md

 <h3> Dhanasekar Sundararaman, Sudharshan Srinivasan </h3>
 <h4>Appeared in the <b>Springer</b> Proceedings for SocInfo 2017, Oxford, UK</h4>
-<i>One among the very few undergrads (probably the only one) to get a paper accepted at this conference held at Oxford.
-Many were into their Phd's, postdocs and some were professors.</i>
 <h3><a href="https://link.springer.com/chapter/10.1007/978-3-319-67256-4_26" target="_blank">Pdf</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://gitlab.com/Dhanasekar-S/Twigraph" target="_blank">Code base and Results</a></h3>
 <b>Abstract:</b>
 The social media craze is on an ever increasing spree, and people are connected with each other like never before, but these vast connections are visually unexplored.
 We propose a methodology Twigraph to explore the connections between persons using their Twitter profiles.
 First, we propose a hybrid approach of recommending social media profiles, articles, and advertisements to a user.